demeralde/syncvibes/README.md

 ## Features

+This is the sort of thing I have in mind (all the details need to be ironed out):

 * A universal format for importing/exporting playlists between all media players and devices
 * Data is saved in the filesystem to make syncing easy (so you can use an app like [Syncthing](https://syncthing.net) to easily sync music between devices)
 * Asynchronous syncing of music without the need of a centralised server (so if you update a playlist on one device, it can be reflected on another without conflicts, and vice versa)